AlexisRodriguezCS/Sights/README.md

 3. Reviews Tab: Switch to the "Reviews" tab to read reviews about the attractions.
 Each review includes a title, description, and like/dislike functionality.
 You can tap on the thumbs-up and thumbs-down icons to increment the like and dislike counts, respectively.

-4. Scroll and Interact: Scroll through the list of attractions and reviews by swiping up or down.
-Tap on an attraction or review to view more details or perform additional actions.

 Enjoy exploring Chicago's attractions through this Flutter app!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>